Welcome to the "Optional Zone FAQ" page!

 Important Information about the Optional Attendance Zone

-The Board of Education of the Great Neck Public Schools is pleased to offer an “Optional Attendance Zone” choice to qualified students who will enter 6th grade in the fall of 2019.
+The Board of Education of the Great Neck Public Schools is pleased to offer an “Optional Attendance Zone” choice to qualified students who are fully registered and enrolled in 6th grade by September 30, 2020.
 Ideally, 35-40 current 5th grade students living in the E.M.
 Baker and Saddle Rock attendance areas and who are zoned to attend South Middle School will elect to attend North Middle School instead.
 (Please click here to view a map of the optional attendance zone.)
 All students who take advantage of this option are eligible for transportation if they reside beyond North Middle School’s “walker” limits, and their younger siblings will be provided with the same “Optional Zone” choice when they reach 6th grade.

-A copy of the District’s January calendar appears on the reverse side of this letter.
+The District’s January calendar appears on the reverse side of this letter and a PDF of the full calendar may be accessed here.
 You are welcome to attend middle and high school events as a means of learning more about each of our secondary schools prior to making your Optional Attendance Zone decision.
 For more information, please see the Optional Attendance Zone FAQ.

 Very truly yours,